UKCloud/documentation/articles/connectivity/conn-faq.md

 ## When will UKCloud offer IPv6 addresses?

-The UKCloud core network supports IPv6 addressess at the internet layer using our our own RIPE IPv6 range which we advertise to all of our internet services providers.
+The UKCloud core network supports IPv6 addressess at the internet layer using our own RIPE IPv6 range, which we advertise to all of our internet services providers.
 IPv6 deployments must be discussed with UKCloud.
-IPv6 is not yet available for any community network (such as PSN, Janet and HSCN)
+IPv6 is not yet available for any community network (such as PSN, Janet and HSCN).

 ## How are the two UKCloud data centres connected?

-UKCloud operates high-bandwidth (multi-Gigabit), low-latency (typically sub-5ms round-trip time) dark fibre connectivity between our two data centres which is highly resilient as it takes diverse routes.
+UKCloud operates high-bandwidth (multi-Gigabit), low-latency (typically sub-5ms round-trip time) dark fibre connectivity between our two data centres, which is highly resilient as it takes diverse routes.

 This data centre interconnectivity is highly scalable, as spare fibre capacity is in place to meet future demand.
-It uses CAS(T) compliant circuits and, within our Elevated OFFICIAL cloud platform, we provide additional encryption overlay.
+It uses CAS(T) compliant circuits and, within our Elevated OFFICIAL security domain, we provide additional encryption overlay.
 These have achieved Pan Government Accreditation and are PSN accredited to carry OFFICIAL data (including OFFICIAL SENSITIVE), as well as the PSN service.

 ## If I have reserved bandwidth, how do I uplift this?